mourjo/quick-meetings/readme.md

 # quick-meetings

-Branch: `demo-4-meeting-acceptations`

 This branch tests user interactions - creating meetings, inviting others to meetings and accepting meeting invites.

-One of these breaks the invariant that no person can be in two meetings at the same time.
+One of these interactions breaks the invariant that no person can be in two meetings at the same time.

 ## Run the failing test